 ✅ Police Station Representation

 - R v L. Murder.
-Representation of a client who was arrested on suspicion of murdering his wife and attempting to murder another person.
+Client had been arrested on suspicion of killing his wife and attempting to kill another man.

 - R v S. Murder.
 Representation of a client who was accused of murdering his partner.

 - R v A. Murder.
-Representation of a client who was arrested on suspicion of the murder of his son.
+Representation of a client who was arrested on suspicion of the murder of his baby.

 - R v M. Murder.
-The client had been one of two people arrested on suspicion of attacking a man outside his home.
+The client had been one of two people arrested on suspicion of killing a man outside of his home.

 - R v V. Manslaughter.
 Representation of a client accused of the manslaughter of a youth and being party to a conspiracy to pervert the course of justice by disposing of his body.

 - R v B. Fraud.
-Representation of a woman accused of a £130,000 “confidence fraud” involving a large number of bank accounts and credit cards.
+Representation of a woman accused of a complex £130,000 confidence fraud involving a large number of bank accounts and credit cards.